Nghiait123456/SystemDesignBigProject/Amazon/README.md

 When the payment fails, the action is the same as the successful payment but with the status "error_checkout".
 The inventory service will have to listen for this event and rollback inventory. </br>
-When the order timeout, the record will be deleted from redis, and the Order Talking Service will also have the same action procedure as when it fails, only different status : "timeout". </br>
+When the order timeout, the record will be deleted from redis, and the Order Talking Service will also have the same action procedure as when it fails, only different status : "timeout".
+Event timeout is valid only and is handled by the order talking service if the order is in processing status, not the end state. </br>

 At this point, the Purchase Follow flow has been completed, I would like to clarify some bottleneck issues.
 A system like Amazon can have many millions of orders a day, and an order must be kept for at least several years for audit.
 10